Our Boards of Directors

 Victoria Hospice and Palliative Care Foundation Board of Directors

-Trudi L. Brown, QC
+Trudi L. Brown, KC

-Trudi L. Brown, QC, is a lawyer practicing primarily in the area of family law.
+Trudi L. Brown, KC, is a lawyer practicing primarily in the area of family law.
 She has been actively involved in the legal profession as the President of the Law Society of British Columbia (1998) and she has been involved in many community boards including the BC Lottery Corporation, the Victoria Symphony Society, the University of Victoria Board of Governors, Victoria Women’s Transition House Society, Canadian Red Cross, United Way, and Mount St. Mary’s Hospital.
 She is now concentrating her practice in mediation and arbitration and trying to spend as much time as possible on the golf course.

 Sheila Aujla